Multi-agent Policy Optimization with Approximatively Synchronous Advantage Estimation: Related Work

-where $\tau$ and $\pi$ represent trajectory and policy respectively. $a$ and $\textbf{-a}$ denote current agent and the set of other agents respectively.
-COMA introduces a counter-factual baseline, which assumes that other agents take fixed actions, as shown in figure 1(b).
-COMA performs synchronous updates with asynchronous estimation, which leads to lagging and biased advantage estimation.
-In contrast, asynchronous estimation $\&$ asynchronous updating is more reliable yet more complicated.
-An ideal approach is synchronous estimation $\&$ synchronous updating.
-However, it requires prediction of other agents' future policies.
+where $\tau$ and $\pi$ represent trajectory and policy respectively. $-a$ denotes the group of agents except $a$, and $\textbf{u}=(u^a,u^{-a})$.
+However, COMA introduces a counter-factual baseline, which assumes that other agents take fixed actions sampled from current policies.
+The policy estimation for COMA is asynchronous.
+The problem is even more serious for MADDPG because the estimation is based on historical actions which are no longer taken by other agents.